 They are rated in terms of watts, which is a measure of the amount of work they can do over time.
 As the wattage increases, the power supply becomes more powerful.

 Power supplies can also be efficiency rated, which measures how well they convert energy from one form to another.
 A higher efficiency rating means less wasted energy and lower operating costs.

 How Does a Power Supply Work in Computer?
 Power Supply Diagram!

 The power supply provides electricity to another electronic device.
 It converts one form of energy into another form, usually electric potential energy.
 The most common type of power supply is a battery.
 Other types include fuel cells, solar cells, generators, and transformers.

 A power supply converts one form of energy into another form.
-The most common type of power supply is a battery.
+The most common type of power supply in computer is a battery.
 Other types include fuel cells, solar cells, generators, and transformers.

 The basic principle behind all power supplies is conversion.
 In order to convert one form of energy into another, the power supply must first store the energy in some way.

 This can be done using capacitors, inductors, or batteries.
 Once the energy is stored, the power supply uses special circuits to convert it into the desired form.

 Capacitors store energy in an electric field, while inductors store it in a magnetic field.
 Likewise, batteries can be converted into electrical power through chemical energy.